Suicidal Crisis Intervention

 Think Life is an online self-help course for coping with suicidal thoughts.
 The course consists of six steps that can be completed independently and at the participants’ own pace.
 Every step has its own theme, and different theories and exercises are presented, based on recognized psychotherapeutic techniques.

 VLESP investigated the effectiveness of Think Life.
-This study shows that straight afterwards and three months later, individuals who had followed the Think Life course have significantly fewer suicidal thoughts, a significant decrease in depressive symptoms, hopelessness, worry and anxiety.
+This study shows that after following the course ànd three months later, individuals have significantly fewer suicidal thoughts, a significant decrease in depressive symptoms, hopelessness, worrying and anxiety.

-For more information about Think Life please visit www.zelfmoord1813.be/thinklife (in Dutch).Research report Think Life (in Dutch)
+For more information about Think Life please visit www.zelfmoord1813.be/thinklife (in Dutch).Publication Think Life

 Guideline for the detection and treatment of suicidal behavior